 - Citelens for citation visualization at the end of a monograph

 - The multitouch variorum interface

 - A digital e-reading environment combining multiple text analysis tools

-In year 4, we will continue our work on the digital scholarly edition, where we have made significant progress on a number of experimental prototypes that apply not only to the digital scholarly edition, but also to the digital edition in general–its creation, analysis, and use.
+In year 4, we continued our work on the digital scholarly edition, where we made significant progress on a number of experimental prototypes that apply not only to the digital scholarly edition, but also to the digital edition in general–its creation, analysis, and use.
 In addition, we began planning some experiments with the use of hardware platforms that are alternatives to the mouse, keyboard, and monitor standard platform.
 For example, we are acquiring a multi-point touch table with which we will experiment with structured surfaces.
-As case studies, we have begun using the MLA new variorum edition of A Comedy of Errors as well as some XML-encoded text from Brent Nelson’s John Donne variorium (TS).
-The extension into a second year on the digital scholarly edition will provide us with the opportunity to focus more directly on the “scholarly” aspect of the digital edition, beginning with the use of content related to variora, and extending to thinking in conjunction with TS and M/P on the affordances of the social edition.
-It will also give us the chance to take further steps toward integration of some of our research trajectories into aggregate systems.
-Specifically, we plan to combine the e-reader embedded analytics with the reading environment for the dynamic TOC, and the structured surface environment and citelens with the variorum touchscreen.
+As case studies, we began using the MLA new variorum edition of A Comedy of Errors as well as some XML-encoded text from Brent Nelson’s John Donne variorium (TS).
+The extension into a second year on the digital scholarly edition provided us with the opportunity to focus more directly on the “scholarly” aspect of the digital edition, beginning with the use of content related to variora, and extending to thinking in conjunction with M&P on the affordances of the social edition.
+It also gave us the chance to take further steps toward integration of some of our research trajectories into aggregate systems.
+Specifically, we combined the e-reader embedded analytics with the reading environment for the dynamic TOC, and the structured surface environment and citelens with the variorum touchscreen.

-In year 5, we will turn our attention to the topic of secondary literature: the monograph and journals.
-Working in collaboration with the M/P team, TS team, and selected industry partners (e.g. U of A Press, CWRC), we intend to leverage the environments we have begun aggregating in year 4 by increasing their affordances for use with this new kind of material.
+In year 5, we turn our attention to the topic of secondary literature: the monograph and journals.
+Working in collaboration with the M&P team and selected industry partners (e.g. U of A Press, CWRC), we are leveraging the environments that we aggregated in year 4 by increasing their affordances for use with this new kind of material.
 Our first testbed will be an online collection of conference proceedings.